Open PhD position

 neural networks, simulated robotics, dynamical systems.

-The candidate should have a Diploma/Master in physics with an excellent
+The candidate must have a Diploma/Master in physics, an excellent

 academic track record and good computational skills.
 Experience or strong

 interest in the fields of complex systems, computational neurosciences,

 dynamical systems theory and/or artificial or biological cognitive systems is